Tropical superelliptic curves: Realizability

 This definition allows us to view the formula for the slope of the Laplacian on $e$ as a function of the $a_{i}$ laying on the connected component $T_{e}$.
-The covering $\psi$ must satisfy the {\emph{total Laplacian equations}}
+The Laplacian $\psi$ corresponding to the covering $\phi$ must satisfy the {\emph{total Laplacian equations}} for every $e\in{E(\Sigma)}$: